 _____________

-After writing a few weeks ago about the importance of learning to say “no” to the demands of others so you have space for what’s meaningful to you, I heard from several readers who were able to relate to my story.
+After sharing my last post about the importance of learning to say “no” to the demands of others so you have space for what’s meaningful to you, I heard from several readers who were able to relate to my story.

 And this isn’t surprising because many of us were taught that pleasing others is a way to win love and acceptance.